indra-deepika/Graph/Terminology.md

 ## Directed Acyclic Graph
 DAGs are directed graphs with no cycles.
-Fact :bulb:
+Fact :bulb: <br>
-<p>All out-trees are DAGs but not all DAGs are out-trees</p>
+All out-trees are DAGs but not all DAGs are out-trees

 ![DAG ](/AAD_proj_png/DAG.jpg "Text to show on mouseover")